Brad Katsuyama: IEX approvals

 The SEC approved the IEX to be an official exchange on June 17, 2016, with Katsuyama remaining IEX CEO.
 On October 24, 2017, IEX Group Inc. received regulatory approval from the SEC to list companies.
 IEX said it would begin listings in early 2018, with a focus on getting companies to switch over from other stock exchanges, by undercutting listing fees of rivals.
 Katsuyama remains chairman of the IEX board.

 Personal life

-Katsuyama lives in New York with his wife Ashley and his two sons, Brandon and Rylan.
+Katsuyama lives in Darien,CT with his wife Ashley and his two sons Rylan and Brandon.